 2 tsp honey

 140g unsalted butter

 100g self-raising flour

-1. Preheat the oven to 200 ̊c, gas mark 6. roughly chop the nuts; scatter on a large, parchment-lined baking tray. roast for 3-5 minutes, then stir through the honey and sea salt.
-Roast for 3-5 minutes until golden; cool.
+1. Preheat the oven to 200 ̊c, gas mark 6. roughly chop the nuts; scatter on a large, parchment-lined baking tray.
+Roast for 3-5 minutes, then stir through the honey and sea salt.
+Roast for a further 3-5 minutes until golden; cool.

 2. Lower the oven temperature to 180 ̊c, gas mark 4.
 Line a 20cm x 20cm square cake tin with parchment.
 Melt the butter and 200g chocolate over a low heat; stir gently until combined.
 Take off the heat.